FatimaNsrn/FatimaNsrn/README.md

 💻 I enjoy exploring the world of technology and creating projects that make life easier and smarter.

 ## 🚀 **Currently Working On**
-- Developing AI systems for medical analysis
+- Developing AI systems
-- Expanding my skills in Machine Learning, Deep Learning, and Image Processing for healthcare applications
+- Expanding my skills in Machine Learning, Deep Learning, and Image Processing

 ## 💡 **About Me**
 - 🧠 Curious and always eager to learn